HiperLoop/yeti/README.md

 2. I have a [website](https://smnd.sk/yeti/gomoku) where you can also play

 ## File structure
 ### Public
-This file includes files that run during runtime:
+This folder includes files that run during runtime:
 #### Web elements
 - **gomoku.html** is the web code that alows you to see and play the game
 - **look.css** is the graphics for the web